 React Components: Functional vs. Class

-React components are the building blocks of modern user interfaces, enabling developers to create modular, reusable, and maintainable code.
-Each component contains reusable bits of code that return HTML and makes building user interfaces much easier for many reasons we'll explore shortly.
+React components are the building blocks of modern user interfaces, allowing developers to create modular, reusable, and maintainable code.
+Each component contains reusable bits of code that return HTML to build out user interfaces.
+We'll talk about all of that in this tutorial!

-First, let's explore the two main types of React components and their usage in a development environment.
+First, let's explore the two main types of React components and their usage in development environments.

 Component Types